Gregory D. Squires

-Gregory D. Squires, Forthcoming.
+Gregory D. Squires, 2014.
 “Inequality, Advocacy, and the Foreclosure Crisis,” Journal of Applied Social Science

 Hyra, Derek, Gregory D. Squires, Robert N. Renner, and David Kirk.
 2013.
 “Metropolitan Segregation and the Subprime Lending Crisis,” Housing Policy Debate.
 23 (1): 177-198.